privacyguides/privacyguides.org/docs/email.en.md

 **Minimum to Qualify:**

-- Encrypts account data at rest.
+- Encrypts email account data at rest with zero-access encryption.
-- Integrated webmail encryption provides convenience to those who want an improvement on having no E2EE.
+- Integrated webmail E2EE/PGP encryption provided as a convenience.

 **Best Case:**

-- Encrypts account data at rest with zero-access encryption.
+- Encrypts all account data (Contacts, Calendars etc) at rest with zero-access encryption.
-- Allow you to use your own [domain name](https://en.wikipedia.org/wiki/Domain_name).
-Custom domain names are important, because they allow you to maintain your agency from the service, should it turn bad or be acquired by another company which doesn't prioritize privacy, etc.
+- Allow users to use their own [domain name](https://en.wikipedia.org/wiki/Domain_name).
+Custom domain names are important to users because it allows them to maintain their agency from the service, should it turn bad or be acquired by another company which doesn't prioritize privacy etc.
 - Support for [WKD](https://wiki.gnupg.org/WKD) to allow improved discovery of public OpenPGP keys via HTTP.
-    You can get a key by typing: `gpg --locate-key example_user@example.com`
+    GnuPG users can get a key by typing: `gpg --locate-key example_user@example.com`
-- Support for a temporary mailbox for outside accounts.
+- Support for a temporary mailbox for external users.
 This is useful when you want to send an encrypted email, without sending an actual copy to your recipient.
 These emails usually have a limited lifespan and then are automatically deleted.
 They also don't require the recipient to configure any cryptography like OpenPGP.
 - Availability of the email provider's services via an [onion service](https://en.wikipedia.org/wiki/.onion).
 - [Subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing) support.
 - Catch-all or alias functionality for those who own their own domains.